How to Make Breadcrumbs

 Air Dry Method

-• Slice the bread into even slices.
+Step 2: Slice the bread into even slices.

-• Then cube the slices.
+Step 3: Then cube the slices.

-• Continue until you cube all the bread.
+Step 4: Continue until you cube all the bread.

-• Place the dry bread into a food processor fitted with a blade.
+Step 7: Place the dry bread into a food processor fitted with a blade.

-• And pulse until you reach a coarse sand texture or desired consistency.
+Step 8: And pulse until you reach a coarse sand texture or desired consistency.

 Oven Method

-• Start with a loaf (or the end of a baguette or mixed batch of) white bread.
+Step 1: Start with a loaf (or the end of a baguette or mixed batch of) white bread.
 Again drier is better.

-• Remove the crust from the bread and start slicing the bread.
+Step 2: Remove the crust from the bread and start slicing the bread.

-• Then cube each slice.
+Step 3: Then cube each slice.

-• Continue until all the bread is cubed.
+Step 4: Continue until all the bread is cubed.

-• Lay the cubes out evenly on a baking tray and bake in the oven for 25-30 minutes, flipping halfway through.
-Make sure not to brown the bread.
-You’re looking for a light golden color only.
+Step 5: Lay the cubes out evenly on a baking tray and bake in the oven for 25-30 minutes, flipping halfway through.

-• Once cool to the touch, place the dry bread into a food processor fitted with a blade.
+Step 7: Once cool to the touch, place the dry bread into a food processor fitted with a blade.

-• Pulse for a couple of minutes until you reach a coarse sand texture, or desired consistency.
+Step 8: Pulse for a couple of minutes until you reach a coarse sand texture, or desired consistency.

 Ideas for seasoning breadcrumbs

-• Smoked paprika: great for breading chicken tenders.
+• Smoked paprika: Great for breading chicken tenders.

-• Cajun spice mix: for breading fish fillet.
+• Cajun-Style.
+Great for breading fish

-Tips for making breadcrumbs
+Tips for Making Breadcrumbs

 2. Don’t start with fresh bread.
 It is too moist.